 What is message passing and why it is used?

 Message Passing in terms of computers is communication between processes.
 It is a form of communication used in object-oriented programming as well as parallel programming.
 Message passing in Java is like sending an object i.e. message from one thread to another thread.
 It is used when threads do not have shared memory and are unable to share monitors or semaphores or any other shared variables to communicate.
-Suppose we consider an example of producer and consumer, likewise what produce will produce, the consumer will be able to consume that only.
+Suppose we consider an example of producer and consumer, likewise what producer will produce, the consumer will be able to consume that only.
 We mostly use Queue to implement communication between threads.

 In the example explained below, we will be using vector(queue) to store the messages, 7 at a time and after that producer will wait for the consumer until the queue is empty.